Triggers

 - Process requests made in channels

-- Trigger workflows from Slack conversations
+- Trigger routines from Slack conversations

 Multiple triggers